 CareSource recommends following the guidelines issued by local health authorities, the CDC and the World Health Organization.

 Similar to other communicable viruses, we can all play a role in protecting our communities and families from the spread of COVID-19.
-The following are some simple tips to help prevent infection:
+The following are some simple tips you can take to prevent infection:

 - Use an alcohol-based hand sanitizing rub (must contain at least 60 percent alcohol).